umccr/holmes/docs/HOLMES.md

 ## Requirements

 Like most genomic labs - the volume of genomic tests is bursty - often batched up until the sequencer run is fully utilised.
-It is not easy to predict exactly when